jstingone/reach-out/validation/README.txt

 Files and descriptions are listed below.

 * Data Dictionary for Institutions.xlsx: File contains sample Crosswalk Data Dictionary.
-Created for institutions to see how their variables align with each other and with standard column names used in cross-institutional analyses
+Created for institutions to see how their variables align with each other and with standard column names used in cross-institutional analyses.
 Showing Mount Sinai as example

 * Mock Insitutional Data.csv: File is mockdataset to illustrate common column headers and use to test-run code that should be applied to institutional data.